engdan77/music_meta_manager/README.md

 The field names might differ between those applications and different packages exists to support <u>reading and writing interchangeably</u> between those so to allow this and at the same time making this <u>extensible</u> I found a good oportunity to write this as a <u>package</u> to fill this gap.

-A good oportunity to think more carefully around the software design to follow principles such as [SOLID](https://en.wikipedia.org/wiki/SOLID) to make the code easier to read and maintain.
+A good oportunity to challenge myself thinking more of the software design to follow principles such as [SOLID](https://en.wikipedia.org/wiki/SOLID) to make the code easier to read and maintain.

 ## Software design

-Following a form of [bridge-pattern](https://en.wikipedia.org/wiki/Bridge_pattern) that allows us abstracting the application *(adapter)* class the field-definition *(song)* allows to easily add support for additional application.
-Built into this package also support to be used as a <u>command-line tool</u>.
+Following a form of [bridge-pattern](https://en.wikipedia.org/wiki/Bridge_pattern) that allows us abstracting the application *(adapter)* class the field-definition *(song)*  to easier add support for additional application and song structures.
+Built into this package also support to be used as a <u>command-line tool</u> for easily transferring songs across applications or files.

-Thanks to using *abstract base classes*, *type annotations* and *docstrings* allow <u>automatic generation of the parameters</u>.
+Thanks to using *abstract base classes*, *type annotations* and *docstrings* allow <u>automatic generation of the parameters</u> thanks to some of the clever mechanics within Python.

 Also adding some basic [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading) for comparison and filtering purposes of songs.

-This below is how I would visualise the design and further down you have a more complete class-diagaram.
+This below is how I would visualise the software design and further down in this documentation you will also find a more complete class-diagaram.

 ```mermaid
 flowchart BT